ProgressiveElectronApps/XDAForums/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Everyone knows knows about Progressive Web Apps (PWAs) and how they can turn a regular website into a "desktop app," but the issue with that is, this "Desktop App" still has the annyoing menus and popup permissions of a regular browser tap, and some links will lead you into a new browser windows.
 What happened to this "desktop app?"
-Well, PEAs happened.
-No, not the vegetable.
+Well, Proton Apps happened.
 <br />
 <br />
-PEA stands for 'Progressive **Electron** App'.
+Proton App is the short form of 'Progressive **Electron** App'.
 These are (obviously) built on Electron, and they give you a more realistic desktop experience.
 If you're not familliar with how Electron apps work, there are no popup messages or menus getting in your way, and special links (like logins) will open in a new windows of the app.
 It is still a website, but it doesn't seem like it, now does it?
 I built the app using my good ol' Windows PC, and created an installer for it using Inno Setup Tools.

 IMPORTANT: If your antivirus flags this app, it is a false positive.
 The code is (also obviously) open-source, so you can take a peek for yourself if you want.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>